Park Bo-gum

 Park Bo-gum (born June 16, 1993) is a South Korean actor and singer.
-He gained recognition for his work in film and television and is the youngest artist to be named Gallup Korea's Television Actor of the Year.
+He gained recognition for his work in film and television and is the youngest actor to be named Gallup Korea's Television Actor of the Year twice.
 He is also the first actor to top the Forbes Korea Power Celebrity list.
-Park has received major industry honors, including two Baeksang Arts Awards and a Blue Dragon Series Award.
-He is regarded as a prominent figure of the Korean Wave and media outlets have referred to him with various sobriquets, including "Prince of Asia" and "Nation's Boyfriend".
+Park has received major industry honors.
+He is regarded as a prominent figure of the Korean Wave.

-Park began his career in 2011 and became known for his roles in the television series Hello Monster (2015) and Reply 1988 (2015–2016).
-He later gained wider attention through leading roles in Love in the Moonlight (2016), Encounter (2018–2019), Record of Youth (2020), as well as more recent works such as When Life Gives You Tangerines (2025) and Good Boy (2025).
-In addition to acting, Park has released the studio album Blue Bird (2020) in Japan and made his stage debut in the musical Let Me Fly (2023).

 Early life and education

 Park was born in Mok-dong, Seoul, South Korea on June 16, 1993, the youngest of three siblings.
-His given name, "Bo-gum", means "precious sword".
-He started learning to play the piano when he was in kindergarten and was a choir member.
-He was also a member of the varsity swimming team of Seoul Mokdong Middle School.
+His given name, "Bo-gum", translates to "precious sword" and was given to him by a pastor.
 His mother died when he was in fourth grade.

-Park graduated from Shinmok High School in 2012, and enrolled at Myongji University as a musical theatre undergraduate in March 2014.
-He represented his university's cultural overseas exchange program in Europe.
-Park also directed a one-act play based on Anton Chekov's works, and served as music director in his graduating class's production of Hairspray.
-He received his baccalaureate in February 2018, and earned a master's degree in New Media Music at the Graduate School of Sangmyung University.
+Park began piano lessons in kindergarten and maintained an interest in music throughout his studies.
+Following his 2012 graduation from Shinmok High School, he enrolled as a musical theatre major at Myongji University in March 2014.
+After receiving his baccalaureate in February 2018, Park continued his studies and earned a master's degree in New Media Music at the Graduate School of Sangmyung University.

 Career

-2011–2013: Beginnings
+2011–2014: Beginnings

 During his sophomore year of high school, Park sent a video of himself singing and playing the piano to major entertainment agencies and received callbacks from SM, YG, and JYP among others.
 Although he initially intended to become a singer-songwriter, a talent agent recommended that he pursue acting, and Park subsequently signed with an agency representing actors.

-Park made his acting debut under SidusHQ during his junior year of high school, appearing in a supporting role in the thriller film Blind (2011).
-He later joined Blossom Entertainment and appeared in the action-comedy film Runway Cop (2012), the KBS drama special Still Picture (2012), and the period drama Bridal Mask (2012).
-In 2013, Park received his first major role in the weekend drama Wonderful Mama.
+His acting career began in 2011 with a supporting role in the thriller Blind, alongside Kim Ha-neul.
+After taking on minor and child roles in several dramas and films, he landed the role of Go Young-jun in the 2013 drama Wonderful Mama (2013).
+In 2014, he starred in weekend drama Wonderful Days (2014) as the teenage version of Lee Seo-jin's character Dong-seok.
+He concluded 2014 by portraying a gifted cellist in Naeil's Cantabile.